SqoZy/astro-nano/src/content/work/ah.md

 dateEnd: "07/20/2023"
 ---

-Just self stacking for a year.
+Just stacked shelves for a year.